 Dehydration: In addition to being poisonous, holly berries can make dehydration worse because they cause vomiting and diarrhea.

 Incorrect levels of chloride, calcium, magnesium, sodium, or potassium (electrolyte imbalance) in the body: In addition to being poisonous, holly berries can make an electrolyte imbalance worse because they cause vomiting and diarrhea.

-We currently have no information for HOLLY Interactions.
+We currently have no information for HOLLY overview.